Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Experimental method

-To access the electronic media in the presence of polariton lasing, we use a cavity that simultaneously supports weakly- and strongly- coupled modes which, importantly, are in orthogonal linear polarizations.
-Schematics of our cavity system are shown in Fig.~\ref{fig:sample}a.
-The top-mirror of the $\lambda/2$ cavity is made of a high-contrast sub-wavelength grating.
-The grating has very high reflectivity for transverse-electric (TE) polarized light, but low for transverse-magnetic (TM) polarized light (see Supplementary Information for the simulated reflectivity of the grating and electric field distribution in the cavity).
-As a result, TE polaritons are formed (Fig.~\ref{fig:lasing}a, Fig.~S7) while TM excitons and photons remain in the weak-coupling regime (Supplemental Information Fig.~S4, Fig.~S5)\cite{zhang_zerodimensional_2014}.
-In this configuration, we can access the reservoir (or bath) of the TE modes through the TM modes, as we explain below.
-Firstly, we use a linearly polarized non-resonant continuous-wave optical pump to supply a hot carrier population about 30~meV above the polariton resonance.
-These hot carriers thermalize and form a reservoir for both TM and TE polaritons/excitons.
-This is confirmed by the observation of equal TE and TM emission outside the grating independent of the pump polarization (see Supplementary Information for the data and additional theoretical discussions).
-Secondly, the weakly- and strongly-coupled modes differ only over a small range of in-plane wavenumbers $k_{\parallel}$ near $k_{\parallel}=0$, where the TE ground state polariton density is estimated to be $10^{-4}$ of the total carrier density below threshold and $\sim 10^{-2}$ even at the highest power used.
-This ensures the TE and TM modes share essentially the same electron and hole reservoirs, despite very different dispersions and decay rates of the TE and TM modes near $k_{\parallel}=0$.
-Hence, via polarization-resolved spectroscopy, we can access simultaneously the optical properties of the polariton system and its underlying electronic media.
+To access the electronic media in the presence of polariton lasing, we use a cavity that simultaneously supports weakly and strongly coupled modes which, importantly, are in orthogonal linear polarizations.
+As shown schematically in Fig.~\ref{fig:sample}(a) and detailed in Appendix~\ref{app:sample}, the top mirror of the $\lambda/2$ cavity is made of an $\mathrm{Al_{0.15}Ga_{0.85}As}$ high-contrast subwavelength grating.
+The grating has very high reflectivity for transverse-electric- (TE) polarized light, but low for transverse-magnetic- (TM) polarized light \cite{sm}.
+As a result, TE polaritons are formed while TM excitons remain in the weak-coupling regime \cite{zhang_zerodimensional_2014} .
+Using such a cavity, we can access the reservoir (or bath) of the TE modes through the TM modes if they share a common electron and hole reservoir.
+This is readily achieved under nonresonant pumping.
+The observation of equal TE and TM emission outside the grating independent of the pump polarization confirms efficient scattering between exciton modes of different polarization \cite{sm}.
+Moreover, within the grating area, the weakly and strongly coupled modes differ only over a small range of in-plane wave vector $q_{\parallel}$ near $q_{\parallel}=0$ compared to the large range of $q_{\parallel}$ occupied by all excitons or polaritons.
+This ensures that the large-$q_{\parallel}$ modes, unmodified by strong coupling, do not have a significant difference of population between TE and TM polarizations despite very different dispersions and decay rates of the TE and TM modes near $q_{\parallel}=0$.
+The large-$q_{\parallel}$ modes account for most of the total carrier population, as the TE ground state polariton density is estimated to be $3.6\times 10^{-5}$ of the total carrier density below threshold and $1.2\times 10^{-3}$ even at the highest power used.
+Hence, the TE and TM modes share the same electron and hole reservoir, and via polarization-resolved spectroscopy, we can access simultaneously the optical properties of the polariton system and its underlying electronic media.